JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7981 days**.

-And here is a just a random fact -  **Seven percent of a humans body wieght is made up of blood**.
+And here is a just a random fact -  **Quality standards for pasta were set in the 13th century by the Pope**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)